premchander-revature/interviewquestions/MCQBasedques.md

 </details>
 </details>

-32.When using the SQL INSERT statement:
+30.When using the SQL INSERT statement:

 a.
-Rows can be inserted into a table one at a time or in groups.<br>
+Rows can be inserted into a table one at a time or in groups.

 b.
-Rows can be modified according to criteria only.<br>
+Rows can be modified according to criteria only.

 c.
-Rows cannot be copied in mass from one table to another only.<br>
+Rows cannot be copied in mass from one table to another only.

 d.
-Rows can be inserted into a table one at a time only.<br>
+Rows can be inserted into a table one at a time only.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)